R. Nagaswamy: Career

 Nagaswamy served as curator for art and archaeology in the Government Museum in Chennai from 1959 to 1963.
 In 1963, he was appointed assistant special officer for archaeology for Tamil Nadu state and from 1966 to 1988, he headed the newly formed Tamil Nadu Archaeology Department as its first director, serving until his retirement.

 Nagaswamy made archaeology a popular subject in Tamil Nadu, especially among children through publication of pocket book guides.
 He was responsible for involving several thousand school and college students in cleaning and preserving nearby historical places and monuments.
 He also popularized monuments by bringing out popular guides in the form of newspaper, priced at ten paise per copy.
 He was responsible for protecting several historic monuments like the first-century Chera inscriptions at Pugalur, the palace site of the Imperial Cholas at Gangaikonda Cholapuram, the famous 17th-century Thirumalai Nayak palace at Madurai, the 17th-century Danish Fort at Tranquebar, and the birthplace of poet Subramania Bharati at Ettayapuram besides excavating the palace site of Virapandya Kattabomman at Panchalankurichi.
 He also led the first under-sea survey in Tamil Nadu when he surveyed the region off the Poompuhar coast in Mayiladuthurai.

 Nagaswamy composed dance dramas chronicling the lives of the Chola rulers Raja Raja Chola and Rajendra Chola I, and the poets Arunagirinathar, Manimekhala, and Appar.
 He wrote on South Indian works and statues and was considered an authority on Chola bronze statues.
 He founded the annual Chidambaram Natyanjali festival in 1980.

 Honours

 Nagaswamy was awarded the Kalaimamani award by the Government of Tamil Nadu for his work on Sekkilar's Periyapuranam.
 He appeared as an expert witness in the London High Court, in the "London Nataraja case" in the 1980s, which resulted in a Chola-era Nataraja statue that had been smuggled to London being returned to India.

 Nagaswamy was awarded India's third highest civilian honour, the Padma Bhushan, in 2018.

-Controversies

-Nagaswamy had been accused of indulging in Brahminical Sanskrit interpretation of Tamil history.
-He stressed that the Tamil work Thirukkural was an "abridgement" of the Hindu shastras, thereby inviting criticism from Tamil nationalists and politicians from Dravidian parties.
-When the Government of India proposed Nagaswamy's candidature for the Central Institute of Classical Tamil, Dravida Munetra Kazhagam leader M. K. Stalin opposed the proposal.